shaunsmith/fn-java-sdk-invokebyid/README.md

 The SDK also provides a number of utility classes for building function invocation requests and handling request results.

-In this example, we'll invoke a existing function by it's id so we will only need the FunctionsInvokeClient.
+In this example, we'll invoke an existing function by it's id so we will only need the FunctionsInvokeClient.
 The key method we're going to use is the suitably named `invokeFunction`, which takes an `InvokeFunctionRequest`.